tdurtschi/tdurtschi-web/deployment/README.md

-How to deploy:
+# Deploying tdurtschi-web

+This deploy script assumes the target is a folder on a remote ftp server.

 Requirements:
-    * Run `yarn build` to create assets
-    * `deployment/deploy.env` file to export FTP info as environment variables
+    * `deployment/deploy.env` file for environment config (see `deploy.env.sample`)
-    * Docker
+    * Docker is installed and running

+Instructions for deploy:
-Run `deployment/deploy-docker.sh`.
+    * Run `deployment/deploy-docker.sh`.
 This will run the deployment script inside a docker container.